A 100x Surge in Demand: The PPE Supply Chain Tries to Cope With COVID-19

-The 2019 novel coronavirus (COVID-19) pandemic has impacted more than 100,000 people directly across the world.
-From a business standpoint, its effects have been felt not just in the health care sector but across various industries due to its impact on the Personal Protective Equipment (PPE) supply chain.
+The 2019 novel coronavirus (COVID-19) pandemic has impacted more than 100,000 people globally.
+From a business standpoint, its effects have been felt not just in the healthcare sector but across various industries due to its impact on the personal protective equipment (PPE) supply chain.

 A Hundredfold Surge in Demand That’s Expected to Rise Further

-Since the outbreak, demand for masks, gowns, gloves and other protective gear has increased by a factor of 100 and prices have soared due to the source of the coronavirus emanating from China, producing a severe disruption in the global supply.
+Since the outbreak, demand for masks, gowns, gloves and other protective gear has increased by a factor of 100 and prices have soared due to the source of the coronavirus originating from China, creating a severe disruption in the global supply.

 This supply disruption has been exacerbated by the abnormally widespread use of PPE outside patient care by common citizens trying to safeguard themselves from COVID-19.
 Suppliers are also using this opportunity to raise the price of PPE, especially N95 masks by a factor of 20.
 Demand has already surged exponentially and the Chinese market remains undersupplied.
 This supply shortfall has led a few countries to reduce their exports to China so that they can be prepared for their own people.